CSPS-RIW/QuizGen-Creator/README.md

-# Quizgen Creator
+# QuizGen Creator

-Quizgen Creator is a powerful, flexible, and easy-to-use quiz creation tool.
+Quiz Builder is a powerful, flexible, and easy-to-use quiz creation tool.
 It allows you to create quizzes with various question types, including single select, multiple select, true-false, fill-in-the-blanks, and drag-and-drop.
 The user-friendly interface enables you to manage your quizzes effortlessly and efficiently.

 ## Features

+- Support for multiple question types, including graded quizzes, fill-in-the-blanks, drag-and-drop, and personality quizzes
+- Quiz data available in multiple languages (English and French)
+- Interactive SVG components for hotspot questions
+- Easily import and export quiz data
+- Customizable quiz templates
+- Responsive design with a clean user interface
 - Create quizzes with various question types
 - Add, update, and remove questions
 - Randomize question order